Pastoral Care is the Foundation of our Success

 At Windsor High School and Sixth Form the Pastoral structure is based on vertical House teams led by a Head of House.
 Each House consists of two tutor groups from each year group.
 The Head of House leads half termly meetings with House tutors to share good pastoral practice.
 There are regular House assemblies led by the Head of House, which focus on raising aspirations and developing emotional, physical and mental well being.
 The Heads of House are a really strong team of committed colleagues ably supported by a number of other staff.

 Non teaching Pastoral Managers support the five Heads of House.
 They are all experienced in the many aspects of pastoral work and are a valued resource in support of the work of the Head of House.
-In addition to the Pastoral Managers we have an experienced member of the team who has a specific remit to support vulnerable students; we also have a School Counsellor who works with both students and their families offering support both on and off site.
+In addition to the Pastoral Managers we have experienced members of staff who have a specific remit to support vulnerable students.

 We are an oversubscribed ten form entry school with a senior member of staff co-ordinating our Primary Liaison work and the transition from KS2 to KS3.

 The vertical organisation of the Houses is a real strength.
 It provides the Head of House with a whole school role and shares responsibility at key times such as Options in Year 9.
 The benefits of older students working with younger students and mixed age assemblies are enormous in promoting cohesion and unity across the school.

 The Head of House strives to:

 - Lead their team in pursuit of excellence.

 - Empower students with the basic skills, experiences, knowledge and attitudes that are required for work and leisure in a rapidly developing society so that students become active, confident and responsible members of the community.

 - Lead their team in maintaining high standards of attendance and behaviour and in maintaining an orderly atmosphere that supports the ethos of the school.

 - Provide an atmosphere in which all students are confident that they are safe, valued and respected.